albee/trace/README.md

 ## Code Structure
 TRACE is designed to run on a debian-based system, and has recently been used with both Ubuntu 16.04 and 20.04.
+Your base system should be a bare version of either 16.04 or 20.04 (recommended).

+*Note: You might also choose to start from NASA Astrobee's preconfigured Ubuntu 20.04 container if you prefer working with Docker.
+See [below](# Astrobee dependencies).*

 TRACE's modules are general-purpose.
-In this repo, they are integrated with ROS for communication and require a minimal set of Astrobee-derived messages and support functions, bundled in `trace-astrobee-utils` under Apache v2.0.
-Full simulation tests of TRACE are possible using NASA's Astrobee simulator.
+In this repo, they are integrated with ROS for communication.
+Full simulation tests (and Astrobee hardware integration) of TRACE are possible using NASA's Astrobee simulator.
 Discussion of this setup is described [below](#Usage).

-## Dependencies
+## Dependencies and Setup
 TRACE's major dependencies include:

 - GTSAM